Ottoquattro/BackgroundRandomizer/README.md

 		time: 400
 	});

-Plugin will work with every div with *caso* class.
+Plugin will work with every div with *random* class.

 *mail@ottoquattro.com*